Project-MONAI/tutorials/auto3dseg/docs/bundle.md

 ### Bundle Structure

 The basic folder structure of algorithm bundles is shown as follows.
-The current bundle design follows an hybrid programming fashion with both configurations and native PyTorch scripts.
-Thus, **scripts** and **configs** folders are created inside bundle.
-The **scripts** folder contains several PyTorch scripts, which describes logics of model training, inference, validation in fine details.
+The current bundle design follows a hybrid programming fashion with both configurations and native PyTorch scripts.
+Thus, **scripts** and **configs** folders are created inside the bundle.
+The **scripts** folder contains several PyTorch scripts, which describe the logic of model training, inference, and validation in fine detail.
 And the **configs** provides configurations (including hyper-parameters, network, loss function, optimizer, data augmentation, etc.) for different operations.
 The abstract ".yaml" files allow users to quickly modify the algorithm to try different configuration recipes.

 ```
 algorithm_x